-For first timers, to give you the best opportunity to really learn what yoga is about and understand the Yoga Synergy method, we offer great start-up deals that allow you to really immerse yourself in the practice.
-Essentially, you can attend your first 10 weeks of yoga for around $22 per week, for unlimited classes.
-(For more information see New Students.)
+For first timers, to give you the best opportunity to really learn what yoga is about and understand the Yoga Synergy method, we recommend you commit to a 9 week program at least once per week.

 Note: Please allow yourself enough time to get to class if it’s your first time to Yoga Synergy, and be aware of parking inspectors – they are vigilant!

 Yoga Synergy classes are taught by Bianca at Elixr Health club on the following days: